Skip to main content

 3. Tremor

-A tremor is an involuntary, repetitive, rhythmic shaking or twitching movement.
-Tremors usually affect the hands and head but may occasionally occur in the feet or torso.
+A tremor is a neurological condition that affects daily living.
+Characterized by involuntary, repetitive, rhythmic shaking or twitching movement, tremors typically affect the hands and head but may occasionally occur in the feet or torso as well.

 Who is affected by essential tremor?

-Essential tremor is most common among people older than 60, but it can affect people at any age.
-Although the cause is unknown, one theory is that the cerebellum and other parts of the brain are not communicating correctly.
-The cerebellum is a part of the brain that controls muscle coordination.
+ET is most common among people older than 60, but it can affect people at any age.
+Although the cause is unknown, one theory is that the cerebellum (part of the brain that controls muscle coordination) and other parts of the brain are not communicating correctly.

 In most people, the condition seems to be passed down from parent to child.
-Other neurological disorders, such as Parkinson’s disease or dystonia may also cause tremor.
-Since essential tremor may be mistaken for these other diseases, careful diagnosis by a neurologist is important.
+Since ET may be mistaken for these diseases, careful diagnosis by a neurologist is important.

 Other causes of tremor

-Tremors also can be caused by caffeine and medical conditions or medications that affect the nervous system, such as liver failure and other medical illnesses.
+Tremors also can be caused by caffeine and certain medical conditions, or by medications that affect the nervous system, such as liver failure and other medical illnesses.

 Treatment and next steps

-Depending on the cause of essential tremor, your treatment can vary.
-For some people, avoiding potential contributors, such as caffeine, nicotine and/or alcohol, can help.
-Stress also can play a role, so stress relaxation techniques may help.
+Depending on the cause of the tremor, your treatment can vary.
+For some people, avoiding potential contributors, such as caffeine, nicotine and alcohol, can help.
+Stress can also play a role, so stress relaxation techniques may help.

 Learn more about our services or make an appointment by calling us at 888-402-LVHN (5846).